Score early Amazon Prime Day 2022 fashion deals on Adidas, Levi's, Ugg and Barefoot Dreams

 Whether you’re hitting the gym or the beach, refresh your closet for summer with these early Amazon Prime Day deals on men's clothing.

-G.H.
-Bass & Co.
-Men's Explorer Performance Cliff Peak Hybrid Short from $9 (save up to $26)

-IZOD Men's Slim Fit Saltwater Dockside Short Sleeve Slub Solid Polo from $18 (save up to $9)
+IZOD Men's Slim Fit Saltwater Dockside Short Sleeve Slub Solid Polo from $14.76 (Save up to $8.31)

 Early Amazon Prime Day shoe and accessory deals